 Set Your Noise Threshold

-Click the ✏️ (pencil) icon next to “Noise Threshold” to pick your alert level.
+Click the dropdown icon under “Noise Threshold” to pick your alert level.

 💡 Tip: